nikiimisal/Project-Python-App-CI-CD-with-Jenkins-GitHub/README.md

 >Both the Python App — CI/CD with Jenkins & GitHub and the Node.js App — CI/CD with Jenkins & GitHub projects are almost the same, with only slight differences.
 You can also check my Node.js app project for reference.<br>
 >Here, I’ve shared only the quick workflow and changes.
-For full documentation, check the Node.js app repo.[GitHub Repo](https://github.com/nikiimisal/Project-Node.js-App-CI-CD-with-Jenkins-GitHub)<br>
+For full documentation, check the Node.js app repo.for reference.[GitHub Repo](https://github.com/nikiimisal/Project-Node.js-App-CI-CD-with-Jenkins-GitHub)<br>

 >For the Python app setup, I’ve created a repository that includes the Jenkinsfile and other required setup materials.<br>
 👉 Click here to view the repo.[GitHub Repo](https://github.com/nikiimisal/python.app-CICD-setup-repo/tree/main)